 DS9 had a large following for Garak/Bashir.
 However, once the studio realized that, they forced the writers to phase the Ho Yay out of their relationship and Bashir ended up with Ezri (in the re-launch novels, they break up).

 Also, O'Brien/Bashir, which seemed to gain the Ho Yay Garak/Bashir was losing.

-Supernatural: Sam/Dean or Wincest used to be the most popular ship in Supernatural fandom.
+Supernatural: Sam/Dean (or "Wincest") used to be the most popular ship in the fandom.
 Sam/Dean fan shipping has become so popular that it even was acknowledged on the show.
-The Winchester Brothers' reactions—especially Dean's—to discovering "Wincest" slash fiction was priceless.
+The Winchester Brothers' reactions—especially Dean's—to discovering Wincest slash fiction was priceless.

 Dean: That's sick.